Proserpine (Rossetti): The inscribed sonnet

 The painting is signed and dated on a scroll at lower left: 'DANTE GABRIELE ROSSETTI RITRASSE NEL CAPODANNO DEL 1874' (Dante Gabriel Rossetti painted this at the beginning of 1874).
 The frame, designed by Rossetti, has roundels which resemble a section of a pomegranate, reflecting the sliced pomegranate in Proserpine's hand.

 Display

-Leyland commissioned eighteen paintings from Rossetti, not counting unfulfilled commissions.
-Soon after Leyland acquired his first Rossetti painting, he and Rossetti explored the idea of a Rossetti triptych, which was eventually formed with Mnemosyne, The Blessed Damozel, and Proserpine.
+Leyland commissioned 18 paintings from Rossetti, not counting unfulfilled commissions.
+Soon after Leyland acquired his first Rossetti painting, he and Rossetti explored the idea of a triptych, which was eventually formed with Mnemosyne, The Blessed Damozel, and Proserpine.
 Three additional Rossetti paintings were then hung in Leyland's drawing room, all of which Leyland called "stunners."